EdidiongAkpan/DEPLOY-WEBSERVER-AWS-TERRAFORM/README.md

 In the terminal, run the following:

-terraform init          # Initialize our project terraform plan          # Preview the infrastructure terraform fmt           # Format the terraform validate      # Validate configuration terraform apply         # Apply and create resources to our AWS
+1)terraform init          # Initialize our project
+2)terraform plan          # Preview the infrastructure
+3)terraform fmt           # Format the
+4)erraform validate       #Validate configuration 5)terraform apply         # Apply and create resources to our AWS

 ## Step 8: Verify Deployment